BIRU-Scop/helm-charts/CONTRIBUTING.md

 - Always keep the documentation in sync with the change you have made.
 - Please provide enough context and information to understand the change you are proposing (except if it is sufficiently self-explanatory)
+- Don't forget to update charts version and run `helm dependency update charts/tenzu` if you make any change to `tenzu-back` and/or `tenzu-front`

 ## Prerequisite
 We use [helm-docs](https://github.com/norwoodj/helm-docs) to automatically generate the readme of our charts.